Turnitin – FAQ

 - How can I view submitted papers?

-- What are Originality Reports and how can I view them?
+- What are Similarity Reports and how can I view them?

 - What happens to the papers once they are submitted to Turnitin?

 - Can Graduate course papers be submitted to Turnitin?

 - Can Graduate theses be submitted to Turnitin?

 - What about copyright and intellectual property issues?

 - If a student is unable to or objects to submitting a paper through Turnitin, what are some of the alternate methods that I can use to check his/her paper as rigorously?

 - Can Turnitin review papers in languages other than English?